 Smaller growing cultivars such as ‘Zuni’ which will only reach 3m or the dwarf or miniature ‘pixie white’ and ‘Orlando Purple’ which will reach less than 1m

 Problems, Root Systems and Powdery Mildew

 If you can’t provide these conditions go for a resistant cultivar.
-Crepe myrtles have a shallow fibrous root system and tend to sucker if the roots are damaged by digging or mowing, so avoid root disturbance if possible.
+This is a tree that has a shallow fibrous root system and they tend to sucker if the roots are damaged by digging or mowing, so avoid root disturbance if possible.